-AI algorithms, especially those related to machine learning and optimization methods (such as Genetic Algorithms and Particle Swarm Optimization), are employed to investigate extensive design spaces, improve material utilization, boost structural performance, and even create innovative structural forms (topology optimization) that were once challenging to envision manually.
-This process encompasses the optimization of the shape and dimensions of structural components for enhanced strength, stiffness, and cost efficiency (Pang and Lu, 2020).
+AI algorithms, especially that related to machine learning and optimization methods (such as Genetic Algorithms and Particle Swarm Optimization), are employed to investigate extensive design spaces, improve material utilization, boost structural performance, and even create innovative structural forms (topology optimization) that were once challenging to envision manually.
+This process encompasses the optimization of the shape and dimensions of structural components in order to enhance strength, stiffness, and cost efficiency (Pang and Lu, 2020).